teeaychem/otter_sat/README.md

   -l, --luby <U>
           The 'u' value to use for the luby calculation when restarts are permitted.

-  -r, --random-choice-frequency <FREQUENCY>
+  -r, --random-decision-bias <BIAS>
-          The chance of making a random choice (as opposed to using most VSIDS activity).
+          The chance of making a random decision (as opposed to using most VSIDS activity).

   -∠, --polarity-lean <LEAN>
-          The chance of choosing assigning positive polarity to a variant when making a choice.
+          The chance of choosing assigning positive polarity to a variant when making a decision.

   -t, --time-limit <SECONDS>
           Time limit for the solve in seconds.